cedrotech1/taskforce-wallet-backend/README.md

 ## About the Project

-This project provides a backend API with authentication, resource management, and database support using Sequelize.
-It is optimized for development and production environments.
+This project provides a backend API designed for both development and production environments, offering robust authentication, resource management, and database support through Sequelize.
+It features various endpoints for managing users, accounts, budgets, categories, subcategories, transactions, and reports.
+The API employs Bearer authentication, ensuring that users must log in and provide a token to access protected routes.
+This security mechanism helps safeguard sensitive data and operations within the system, making it suitable for scalable applications that require secure user management and resource tracking

 ---